 Research has shown that men tend to go to the doctor less often than women.
-Whether it could be due to traditional beliefs about masculinity, or discomfort with physical examinations, avoiding the doctor won’t make the health issues go away.
+This could be due to traditional beliefs about masculinity, or discomfort with physical examinations.
+What it is, avoiding the doctor won’t make the health issues go away.

 This June, for Men’s Health Month, we want to highlight some of the common health challenges that affect men, and what you can do to prevent or treat these men’s health conditions.